 You will then be seen by our Clinical Nurse Specialist, Tamanna Kabir.
 They will ask some general questions and carry out routine tests to assess your lung function and allergic status, if appropriate.

 Next, you will be seen by one of the following specialist doctors:

 We usually write with your results to the doctor or nurse who referred you to our clinic, and to your GP, with a copy to yourself.
 If you want to see a copy of this letter before it is sent, please inform the doctor you see at the clinic.

-In our clinic, the clinical nurse specialists and doctors work together to deliver the best possible care.
+In our clinic, the clinical nurse specialist and doctors work together to deliver the best possible care.

 We are a teaching hospital and one of only a few occupational lung disease specialist services in the UK.
 We often have visiting doctors, nurses and students in our clinic with us as observers.
 You can let us know at any time if you would prefer not to have visitors present during your consultation.

 - are not able to attend this (or any further) appointment; if any additional tests such as lung function have also been arranged for you, you will need to let us know beforehand so we can rearrange appropriately.
 Please phone the hospital switchboard on 020 7351 8011 to re-arrange.